Verify that all components of your environment are ready to upgrade vCenter Server.

 - Verify that the required services have started.

-- Before you install or upgrade a vSphere product, synchronize the clocks of all machines on the vSphere network.
+- Before you upgrade a vSphere product, synchronize the clocks of all machines on the vSphere network.

 If you do not have the license key, you can install in evaluation mode and use the vSphere Web Client to enter the license key later.